17 fun camping games for kids

-Camping with kids poses many challenges, but keeping them entertained during downtime shouldn't be one of them.
-Whether you’re roughing it as a family, or bringing along a nanny or summer sitter, you can make your trip fun, memorable and curb boredom with camping games and activities that keep kids busy for hours:
+Almost 100 million Americans will take a family vacation in 2019, and two-thirds of those travelers will venture out this summer.
+Whether you’re spending your summer roughing it as a family, or you’re bringing along a nanny or summer sitter, make the trip fun and curb boredom with these 17 camping games and activities to keep kids busy for hours.

-Plan a scavenger hunt, as suggested by Love The Outdoors.
+Plan a scavenger hunt, as suggested by Love the Outdoors.
 Nurture kids' natural urge to explore.
 This is a classic camping game that kids of all ages can play.
 Tweak the instructions to make them age-appropriate.
 Keep play in the campground area so as not to disturb the wilderness.

 Kids love glow sticks!
 Using one large glow stick and some smaller bracelet-sized sticks creates a glowing ring toss game for nighttime fun, as described by Feels Like Home.
 Want to make the game more challenging?
 Use three large sticks at different distances and heights and assign a range of point values for ringing the sticks.

-- Camping Olympics
+3. Camping Olympics

 If you have lots of kids, set up Camping Olympics, as suggested by Camping-Field-Guide.
 Your Olympics can include numerous outdoor games, such as a tug-of-war or a potato sack race.
 The beauty of making your own events is that you can tailor the plan to fit the ages of your campers and level of competition you desire (or don't desire).
 Plan ahead so you have all the supplies needed and some camp-inspired prizes, such as a s'mores kit.

-- Park Ranger
+5. Park Ranger

 More than a simple game of tag, teach the kids to play Park Ranger.
 Instructions can be found at Ultimate Camp Resource.
 The game is a bit like freeze tag.
 Featuring animals, trees and boundaries, it reinforces kids' listening skills.

-- I Spy
+10. I Spy

 For a relaxing time around the campsite, keep kids busy with the classic I Spy game.
 See How Stuff Works for specifics.
 Each player gives clues on the item they choose within eyesight, saying, for example, "I spy with my little eyes, something brown."
 The one who guesses what it is wins.

-- Backpack Pass
+12. Backpack Pass

-- 20 Questions
+13. 20 Questions

 20 Questions is another classic guessing game.
 Keep the objects camping-themed, as suggested by Inspired Camping.

-- Camping Trip
+15. Camping Trip

 "I'm going on a camping trip and I'm going to bring... " This game, found at Games Kids Play, challenges kids' word skills.
-It involves each player stating what they'll bring on their trip, but the object must begin with the last letter of the previous person's item -- although not everyone is clued in on this fact, which is what makes the game challenging.
+It involves each player stating what they'll bring on their trip, but the object must begin with the last letter of the previous person's item, although not everyone is clued in on this fact, which is what makes the game challenging.

-- Fire Tender
+16. Fire Tender